mantidproject/mantid/Code/Mantid/docs/source/algorithms/LoadFITS-v1.rst

 name and an appendix _1, _2, etc., incremented sequentially as new files are loaded with the same OutputWorkspace property.

-The current implementation of this algorithm only supports 2D files (FITS images with two axes), and it should in principle be able to load FITS files from different sources.
+The way image pixels are loaded into the resulting workspaces depends on the porperty LoadAsRectImg.
+If it is false, one spectrum will be created for every image pixel.
+Otherwise, one spectrum will be created for every image row.

+When LoadAsRectImg is true, the workspaces created by this algorithm contain one spectrum per row (and one bin per column).
+The first spectrum corresponds to the first (topmost) row and the last spectrum corresponds to the last (bottom) column.
+With this type of workspace you can display the image with a "color fill plot" or plot2D.

-The workspaces created by this algorithm contain one spectrum per pixel.
-The first spectrum correspond to the top-left corner and the last spectrum to the bottom-right corner.
+When LoadAsRectImg is false, the workspaces created by this algorithm contain one spectrum per pixel.
+The first spectrum corresponds to the top-left corner and the last spectrum to the bottom-right corner.
+The image pixels are assigned to spectra row by row, i.e., the first spectra correspond to the first or topmost row, the next spectra correspond to the next rows, going from top down, until finally the last spectra correspond to the last or bottom row.

+The current implementation of this algorithm only supports 2D files (FITS images with two axes).
+With this condition, in principle this algorithm should be able to load any standard FITS file, and also those who do not deviate too much from the standard.
+See below an explanation of the minimum set of basic standard header entries that this algorithm requires (those should be present in any FITS file), So far, the algorithm has been tested with files produced by the cameras used for the IMAT instrument at ISIS, and Starlight Xpress CCD cameras used for calibration of other instruments at ISIS.

 FITS header entries
 ###################